Solar Energy Systems & Components Trading License in Dubai: Cost and Requirements

 Setup Costs and Steps

-Licence fees at Dubai South Business Hub Free Zone are competitive relative to mainland DED licences.
+License fees at Dubai South Business Hub Free Zone are competitive relative to mainland DED licenses.
 The total cost of setting up will depend on the office package selected, the number of visas required, and any product-specific regulatory costs incurred during the compliance process.

-Typical cost components include the licence registration fee, establishment card issuance, investor visa fees, and the chosen office or flexi-desk package.
+Typical cost components include the license registration fee, establishment card issuance, investor visa fees, and the chosen office or flexi-desk package.
 One-time setup costs generally range from AED 15,000 to AED 30,000 depending on the package, with annual renewal fees applicable thereafter.
 Importantly, there are no import or export duties within the free zone.
 UAE VAT at 5% applies to local supply transactions within the mainland market.

 Step-by-Step Setup Process